Starting a Business

+Ensure you are classifying your workers correctly.
 Employee/worker misclassification occurs when an employer mistakenly classifies a worker as an independent contractor rather than an employee.
 More>

 When an employee is separated from employment and files a claim to collect unemployment benefits, any employer listed on the claim are notified via letter and are required to submit job-separation documentation.
 This documentation allows us to make decisions about allowing or denying unemployment benefits to be paid to the previous employee.
 Our new email notification and response tool allows employers to respond quickly, which gives us information sooner and helps us make more accurate decisions.
 More>